 🌎 Region | USA | USA | Global | USA |

-Warren Buffett bases his Intrinsic Value/Fair Value calculations on future free cash flows.
-Buffett thinks cash is a company’s most important asset, so he projects how much future cash a business will generate and discounts it against inflation.
+Buffett bases his intrinsic value/fair value calculations on future free cash flows.
+Buffett thinks cash is a companyโs most important asset, so he projects how much future cash a business will generate and discounts it against inflation.
 This is called the Discounted Cashflow Method.

 ⚡ Undervalued Stock Criteria: Intrinsic Value per Share > Stock Price

-If a stock price is significantly below the actual Fair Value of a company, that percentage difference is known as the Margin of Safety.
-Essentially the percentage that the stock market undervalues a company.
+If a stock price is significantly below a company’s actual Fair Value, that percentage difference is known as the Margin of Safety.
+Essentially, it is the percentage by which the stock market undervalues a company.

-Buffett’s most important measure to decide whether to invest in a company, the Margin of Safety, is the percentage difference between a company’s Fair Value/Intrinsic Value and its actual stock price.
+Buffettโs most important measure in deciding whether to invest in a company, the Margin of Safety, is the percentage difference between its Fair Value/Intrinsic Value and its actual stock price.
 This metric is the most important company valuation metric, as it is the final output of a detailed discounted cash flow analysis.

 ⚡ Undervalued Stock Criteria: Margin of Safety > 30%

-A simple way to find undervalued stocks is by using the Price Earnings to Growth Forward Ratio, or PEG.
-PEG attempts to improve upon Price/Earnings comparisons by accounting for earnings growth.
+A simple way to find undervalued stocks is using the Price Earnings to Growth Forward Ratio, or PEG.
+PEG attempts to improve Price/Earnings comparisons by accounting for earnings growth.

 ⚡ Undervalued Stock Criteria: Price Earnings Growth < 1